-How might existence and non-existence of an artwork affect the material existence of the reality presented on a photograph?
-Can the act of erasure be, in fact, a protective one; and the absence of the bodies highlighting their presence?
+How might the existence, or non-existence of an artwork affect the material reality presented in a photograph?
+Can the act of erasure be, in fact, a protective one; and the absence of the bodies highlight their presence?

 The photographs used in The Untitled Images were captured in various locations in Syria, though they all depict a similarly horrific loss.
 There are multiple levels of violence present in these works; the regime’s murder of Syrian citizens, the brutality of the media’s choosing which images to disseminate, and finally the artist’s own intervention in these photographs.
 Implicating his own practice in the violence of this conflict, Barakeh has cut and peeled away the skin and identity of the deceased in an almost surgical act.
 This process, equally savage and protective, highlights the presence of the victims through their absence, while simultaneously shielding them in anonymity.